 Lily nodded, blushing slightly.
 Severus hesitated for a second but then pulled his shirt off over his head.

 "Did your father do this?"
 Lily's hand lightly brushed a scar on his left side.

 Severus chuckled lightly.
 "Believe it or not, I actually did that to myself."

-Quickly, Severus slid the nightshirt on and pulled off his trousers before climbing into bed.
-Then he began to tell her of his disastrous attempt to catch a kitten that he thought had gotten stuck in a drain.
-But long before the story was over they had both drifted off, wrapped contentedly in each other's arms.
+Severus slid the nightshirt on quickly and pulled off his trousers before climbing into bed.
+Then he began to tell her of his disastrous attempt to catch a kitten he thought had gotten stuck in a drain.
+Long before the story was over they had both drifted off, wrapped contentedly in each other's arms.

 The next day passed in a whirlwind of sightseeing.
 Cris was determined to show them every place of personal significance to him and kept them going at such a pace that Severus and Lily were both asleep the instant their heads hit their pillows that night.
 Which Severus suspected was Cris' intention.